-Stringent emission norms around the globe have left the automakers no choice but to downsize and add turbos.
-It appears that not only automakers, but independent engineers are also exploring ways to make an ICE more efficient.
+Stringent emission norms around the globe have left the automakers with no choice but to downsize and add turbos.
+It appears that not only automakers but independent engineers are also exploring ways to make an ICE more efficient.

 At this point, all this is still a theory—no prototype has been built or tested according to the author at Car and Driver who worked under Jim.